dji-sdk/Payload-SDK-Doc/source/camera/camera-zoom.md

 </div></div>

 #### 5. Develop with the Tap Zoom
-The tap zoom function control the gimble rotated to the target position and uses the current focal length to make the object in the center of the screen.
+The tap zoom function control the gimbal rotated to the target position and uses the current focal length to make the object in the center of the screen.

 ##### Developed in the callback function